Skip to content

 Brain, Behavior, and Evolution

 Context-dependent processes like embryonic development, the regeneration of organs and complex behavior are fascinating because they reveal new rules of biological systems that are not necessarily operational during homeostasis.
 For instance, recent results suggest that stem-like cells in the brain may tune the evolution of male social behavior.
-Using single-cell multi-omic profiling of the vertebrate forebrain, I investigate how brain circuits are rewired, how the composition of specific cell populations is rebalanced, and how epigenomic information and cis-regulatory enhancer–gene mapping are dynamically reconfigured across behavioral states.
+Using single-cell multi-omic profiling of the vertebrate forebrain, I investigate how brain circuits are rewired, how the composition of specific cell populations is rebalanced to establish state-specific homeostasis, and how epigenomic information and cis-regulatory enhancer–gene mapping are dynamically reconfigured across behavioral states.

 neural circuit plasticity development & regeneration cis-regulation